Need the perfect Brussels in one day itinerary? We got you covered with essential tips and an easy to follow Brussels in a day guide.

 The Brussels/Belgium Tourist Information Center is located very close to Coudenberg Palace.
 The information center building is really pretty and I loved the stairway leading to the office.

 From the tourist office, if you continue walking away (opposite side) from the Coudenberg Palace, you will find yourself surrounded by Flemish architectural buildings.
 You will soon find a beautifully manicured garden called the Mont des Arts Gardens with a central statue.

 The Mont des Arts is a beautiful park and a historic square located in between the upper and lower part of the town of Brussels.
 Due to its location, the square offers stunning views of the city and its gorgeous Flemish buildings.
 On bright clear days, you can even see the Atomium from here.

 Mont des Arts or Kunstberg literally means hill or mount of the arts.

 The Garden of the Mont des is surrounded by the Royal Library of Belgium and the statue of King Albert I stands tall in the square.

 Address: 1000 Brussels

-The Grand Place or the Grokt Markt is THE iconic landmark of Belgium.
-It is located in the heart of Brussels and is considered as one of the most important squares in the country.
+The Grand Place or the Groke Markt is THE iconic landmark of Belgium.
+It is located in the heart of Brussels and is considered one of the most important squares in the country.
 So this tourist spot should be included in your Brussels one day itinerary.

-You will be completely mesmerized by the stunning gold ornate designs on the all merchant and guild buildings at the Grokt Markt.
+You will be completely mesmerized by the stunning gold ornate designs on all merchant and guild buildings at the Groke Markt.

-Did you know that in 2010, the Grokt Markt was rated as the best (number 1) square in Europe to visit!
+Did you know that in 2010, the Grote Markt was rated as the best (number 1) square in Europe to visit!